WP-Grogu/ObjectPress/docs/getting-started/quickstart.md

 ## The app directory

 You can now create an `app` folder in your theme directory.
-This is the place where belongs all your classes, you'll setup from here your Post types, your Taxonomies, your Models, and so on.
+This is the place where belong all your classes : you will setup from here your Post Types, Taxonomies, Roles, Models, CLI Commands and so on.

 ### Autoloading